Tojustn/AI_Judge/README.md

   - Only **GPT-4o Mini** is supported, as it is the most cost effective (I already had some tokens).
   - File attachments (screenshots, PDFs) are not sent to the LLM.
 Supporting this would require additional API handling.
   - Sequential processing was chosen to simplify progress tracking.
+  - No user authentication this would take away from focusing on core functionality

 - **Database Modeling:** Questions use a composite foreign key `(questionId, queueId)` so multiple queues can reuse the same question templates without duplication.